Updated CZW Cage of Death Card | 411MANIA

 Updated CZW Cage of Death Card

-Following an injury to MJF that will see him miss 4 to 6 weeks, CZW has announced the updated Cage of Death Card for December 9th…
+Here is the updated card for the Sunday CZW Cage of Death event, which will stream live on the Highspots Network…

-* Cage of Death For The Vacant CZW Championship: Ricky Shane Page vs. Mance Warner
+* THE CAGE OF DEATH: Ricky Shane Page vs. Mance Warner to crown the new CZW Champion.

 * Hardcore Match: The Office (Mister Claxton & Brandon Kirk & Kasey Catal & Kit Osbourne) vs. Jimmy Lloyd & Mitch Vallen & Dan O’Hare & Maria Manic